sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

-This is basically the same as the original `VertexBufferDescriptor`, but we added a `VertexAttributeDescriptor` for the `normal`.
+This is basically the same as the original `VertexBufferLayout`, but we added a `VertexAttribute` for the `normal`.
 Remove the `Vertex` struct in `main.rs` as we won't need it anymore, and use our new `Vertex` from model for the `RenderPipeline`.

 ```rust
 let render_pipeline = device.create_render_pipeline(&wgpu::RenderPipelineDescriptor {